pgRouting/workshop/docs/chapters/chapter-4.rst

 .. foo*

-Create a pgRouting compatible database.
+Create a pgRouting compatible database
 -------------------------------------------------------------------------------

 .. note:: Depending on the postgres configuration :code:`-U <user>` is needed on :code:`psql` commands